redha/angular/README.md

 ```

 ## Working on
+### Design (CSS & HTML)
+- [ ] Set the font size in proportion of the viewport's height (or width ?)
+- [ ] If user clicks on the add button, the keyboard disappears and the input looses focus
+- [ ] Add a little margin on the bottom, the last item sticks to the window's bottom
+- [ ] All Form inputs should have associated labels (assistive technologies), add alt attr to all images
-- [ ] buttons are too close to each other (on mobile it sucks)
+- [ ] Buttons are too close to each other (UX on mobile sucks)
+- [ ] Get rid of the vertical scroll
+- [ ] About & Credits (flaticon, vue, github, ...)
-- [ ] Replace the restore Btn
+- [X] Replace the restore Btn or change its color (coz it's too light)
+- [X] mask the add button if the form is invalid
+- [X] Issue: On chromium, the input got borders onfocus

+### Dev
+- [ ] Persist all data in Database (or any other form of storage)
 - [ ] PWA - issue: unlike icons, buttons are not cached automatically.
-They sould
+They should
-- [ ] All Form inputs should have associated labels (assistive technologies)
-- [ ] Persist all data in Database (or any other storage)
+- [ ] AUTO UPDATE THE APP.
+- [ ] Issue: On mobile it freezes or the buttons are almost unclickable how to know
 - [ ] Options: Add newest task to the top, Enable RecylceBin, Confirm Before Delete, adjust task's label when taping...
-- [ ] About & Credits (flaticon, vue, github, ...)
 - [X] Enable auto caps (the first letter)
-- [X] Add button when disabled, set the color to gray instead of black
 - [X] Issue: User shouldn't be able to add empty tasks nor extra whitespaces
 - [X] Add visibility property to the task
 - [X] Do not delete task, mark it as invisible instead
-- [X] Empty Recylle Bin
-- [X] Issue: On chromium, the input got borders onfocus
 - [X] PWA: Add manifest.js
 - [X] PWA: Page load is not fast enough !! should I cache index.html ?
 - [X] PWA: current page does not repond with 200 when offline